david-drew/OV_Python_Docs/md/openvino_docs_IE_DG_supported_plugins_MULTI.md

   exec_net_1 = ie.load_network(network=net, device_name=""MULTI", {{"MULTI_DEVICE_PRIORITIES", "HDDL,GPU"}})
   exec_net_2 = ie.load_network(network=net, device_name=""MULTI:HDDL,GPU")
 ```
+#### Option 2 - Pass a List as a Parameter, and Dynamically Change Priorities during Execution

 Notice that the priorities of the devices can be changed in real time for the executable network: